Homepage

 Registration:

-Upon arrival at the Ecostery, participants will complete Antioch University course registration forms.
+Upon arrival at the Ecostery, participants will complete any paperwork necessary for being on the Land, and for obtainin g academic credit.
 You will receive a D.E.E.P.
-Registration Confirmation upon receipt of the balance of your Tuition, which are due September 1 (Autumn) or March 1 (Spring).
+Registration Confirmation upon receipt of the balance of your Tuition, which is due September 15 (Autumn) or March 15 (Spring).

 Tuition:

 Write a check to "D.E.E.P."
-(Dakubetede Environmental Education Programs) for your tuition, including housing, which totals $2450 undergraduate and $2850 graduate level; subtract your deposit from this amount.
+(Dakubetede Environmental Education Programs) for your instruction tuition, including housing, which totals $1150 undergraduate and $1550 graduate level, or $1000 for the no academic option; subtract your deposit from this amount.
 Meals, books and equipment are not included.
+Academic credit tuition and fees will be paid to your home school.

 Refunds and Cancellations:

 Once accepted, your application fee/tuition deposit is not refundable.
 If you cancel your registration before March 15 (Spring) or September 15 (Autumn), you will be refunded your tuition minus the $200 deposit.
 After that date we will no longer be able to give you a refund unless a suitable replacement can be found.
-If the session is canceled for any reason by THI/AUS or D.E.E.P., all tuition and credit fees will be refunded.
+If the session is canceled for any reason by D.E.E.P., all D.E.E.P.tuition and fees will be refunded.

 Ecostery Academic Standards

 The D.E.E.P.
 Ecostery is a challenging residential intensive!
 We stress cooperation over competitiveness.
+Ecostery experiences will prove valuable if your future includes working and/or living in a collective or team setting.
 Readings and course work are extensive and faculty expectations are high.
 Several hours of homework (reading, writing, journaling, research) are necessary each week to keep up with the rapid pace of the intensive.
 Papers, projects, research, and oral presentations are part of the evaluation process.
 Participants must be focused and highly motivated to compress the work of a typical 11-week quarter term into 8 weeks.
 In addition, participants engage the equal challenges of living and working together as a community in Place.
-Working on community process, household chores, preparing and cleaning up meals, and successfully meshing different personalities ~ all comprise portions of an intensive experiential curriculum, & are also a part of the evaluation process.
+Working on community process, household chores, preparing and cleaning up meals, and successfully meshing different personalities ~ all comprise portions of an intensive experiential curriculum, and are also a part of the evaluation process.

 Financial Aid, Student Loans, Scholarships, Discounts

-If you are presently enrolled in a degree program and receive financial aid from your home campus, you may be able to use those funds for the D.E.E.P.
-Ecostery.
+If you are presently enrolled in a degree program and receive financial aid from your home campus, you should be able to use those funds for the D.E.E.P.
+Ecostery, which functions similar to a smeester abroad.
 Contact your financial aid office about having your financial aid sent directly to you or checks disbursed to D.E.E.P. as described above.
 You may need a letter from your academic advisor indicating your Ecostery credits will transfer into your transcript at your home campus.

 A $200 tuition discount is available to any participant who recruits another participant paying full tuition and fees.
 Maximum discount is $1,000 for 5 successful recruits.
 Partial work scholarships with D.E.E.P. may be available during the month prior to the beginning of the session.
 Scholarship amounts will vary according to work needs and availability of participants.
 The work will be on location at Birch Creek Arts & Ecology Center.